sc0v0ne/LearnAI/faq.md

 [How to ask an AI/ML question](https://aicoder.medium.com/how-to-ask-an-ai-ml-question-6cfddaa75bc9)

-In AI and CS you should always be able to describe in a few sentences what you are doing and why you are doing it.
+In AI and CS, you should always be able to describe in a few sentences what you are doing and why you are doing it.
 It is the first step in defining an AI problem.
 Also, there is a category and/or terminology for everything we do in CS.
 It always applies whether you are doing research or working on a simple problem.
 If you have not taken the time to think about the problem and put it into writing then u really don’t know what you are doing, do you?